Pyongyang International Airport: Terminals

+Currently, there are no hotels or rest facilities at Pyongyang Sunan International Airport, considered relatively unusual for capital airports.
+This is likely due to its small passenger traffic and lack of layovers not warranting such a facility.

 Runways

 The airport has two functioning runways: one is designated 17/35 and measures 3425 × 60 m, while the other, designated 01/19, measures 4000 × 60 m.

 Maintenance

 Yonhap reported in September 2016 that a maintenance facility had been built at the Pyongyang airport.
 About 1 km from runway 17/35, the facility includes aircraft hangars and apartment buildings for high-ranking officials and Air Koryo employees.